| Escrow Fund

 time you took title or completed construction, plus 2% each

+year thereafter.
 General Obligation Bond (GO BOND)

 - A bond that is secured by the full faith and credit of an